19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (b)

-11.5% of the Relevant Additional Wages.
+12.5% of the Relevant Additional Wages.

 (b)

 5% of the Relevant Additional Wages.

-[S 843/2013 wef 01/01/2014]
+[S 860/2014 wef 01/01/2015]

 1A.
-Subject to paragraphs 1E to 7, with effect from 1st January 2014, the contributions payable by the employer (at graduated rates) and the amount recoverable from the employee’s wages (at graduated rates), during the period beginning on the date the employee becomes a permanent resident and ending on the last day of the first anniversary month, are as follows:
+Subject to paragraphs 1E to 7, with effect from 1 January 2015, the contributions payable by the employer (at graduated rates) and the amount recoverable from the employee’s wages (at graduated rates), during the period beginning on the date the employee becomes a permanent resident and ending on the last day of the first anniversary month, are as follows:

-(a) where the employee is not more than 55 years of age:
+(a) where the employee is not more than 60 years of age:

-35 years of age and below
+50 years of age and below

-Above 35 but not more than 50 years of age
+Above 50 but not more than
+55 years of age

-Above 50 but not more than 55 years of age
+Above 55 but not more than
+60 years of age

 Total amount of the employee’s wages for the calendar month